Last Revised: 29 September 2022

 - Your contractual details, such as your purchase and order record, including booking details for shows purchased, ticket quantities and cost;

 - Information you submit online, such as information you have posted on our website or on third-party software and social media to which we have access (including reviews you post or surveys you complete).
 When you post information online, you must not infringe the rights of others (including privacy rights) and you should be aware that others may use, tag and/or re-publish your information in ways that you might not expect (including in ways that are unlawful).
-You understand that we and others (including our E-Commerce Partner) may use and re-publish any data you post online publicly, on our website or when using apps or social media tools;
+You understand that we and others (including our partners) may use and re-publish any data you post online publicly, on our website or when using apps or social media tools;

 - Your correspondence and communications with Encore Tickets, including any customer service queries you may have made, or any service emails we may have sent you;